UX Design & Product Case Studies

 What was my role on the project?

 The purpose of this project was to help the sales team generate talking points and ideas with the event managers of Oracle and Cisco.
-I was responsible for consulting with RainFocus's CEO and sales team regarding these discussions and for putting into visual form the ideas discussed.
+I was responsible for consulting with RainFocus's CEO and sales team on these discussions and for visualizing the ideas.
 I used Adobe Illustrator and Photoshop to produce my designs.

 What was the outcome of the project?